Asim-commits/calculator/README.md

 a) Should perform basic and some additional mathematical operations.
 b) Don't procrastinate too much on making the calculator beautiful.
 It should look just fine.
 c) Add colors to different buttons.

+Fixes:
+The button looks pixelated and outdated.
+Fix it.